 At Nawton and Rosedale Abbey, children develop an enthusiasm for and enjoyment of science through a range of engaging and hands on activities.
 Their knowledge and understanding of important scientific ideas are developed, along with key processes and skills.
-Science plays a crucial role in developing our understanding of the world around us and our science teaching helps us to prepare children for their life through experiences and exploration of the world in which they live.
+Science plays a crucial role in developing our understanding of the world around us and our science teaching helps children understand the world life through experiences and exploration.
 Children can discover, explain and develop skills of enquiry through working scientifically.